Muscle and tendon tear surgery : when is surgery necessary?

 What results can you expect ?

-Surgery of the muscle and tendon tears allows in the majority of cases a complete or near-complete recovery.
+Surgery for muscle and tendon tears allows for a complete or near-complete recovery in most cases.
 Benefits include:

 • Disappearance of chronic pain.